 - In Eat Lead: The Return of Matt Hazard, at one point an impostor QA shows up, and they each accuse the other of being the impostor, but Matt already knows the red one is bad.
 How?
 Well, aside from Good Colors, Evil Colors, she actually flirted with Matt, and gave nothing but bad advice.
 It helps that Matt is generally Genre Savvy.

-- Ace Attorney Investigations 2 has a prisoner impersonating a security guard, only to get uncovered when his pet dog goes to him.
+- Ace Attorney Investigations 2 has a prisoner impersonating a security guard, only to get uncovered when his pet polar bear goes to him.

 - Professor Layton and company catch the villainous Don Paolo multiple times throughout the series by way of this.
 His mistakes range from "Inspector Chelmey" flipping out over sweets; when the actual inspector is quite fond of his wife Amile's (who is not "Amy") sweet potato fritters, to "Flora" descibing a picture 'she' couldn't have seen, to "Future Dean Delmona" having gray hair in the future despite secretly telling Layton that he wears a hairpiece.

 - In The Force Unleashed 2, Starkiller realizes that a droid is impersonating Juno Eclipse because the real Juno had been shot in the shoulder earlier.

 - Set up and subsequently subverted in Assassin's Creed: Brotherhood when Ezio has Bartolomeo pretend to surrender to his own men who are disguised as French troops.
 A guard at the main gate asks their business in French and Ezio is able to hold a conversation in it.
 The guard then asks where in France he's from, Ezio is able to provide an acceptable answer.
 Apparently, his womanizing days paid major dividends almost a quarter-century later.